 Credit Union or a payable through financial institution and made available

-upon your request in accordance with the Share Account Information Agreement.
+upon your request in accordance with the Share Account Information brochure.
 If copies are not available, the Credit Union will provide you with

 a letter identifying the item and the date that the item was paid.